 It was recognised, even by contemporary chroniclers, that a constant turnover of commanders and political leadership had a detrimental effect on any effort.
 Through the course of the Nine Years War the head position in Ireland – the Lord Deputy – went through five holders, along with a few temporary stand-ins and numerous changes to regional commands.
 Such a policy might have been necessary on occasion– Essex could hardly have been said to have needed more time – but damaged any potential relationship with the Irish.
 There was no time for the locals to get to know a commander, to judge his trustworthiness, to grow any form of respect for his position, if they could be reasonably sure that there would be a completely new face with new policies within a few years.
 Mountjoy would become the longest serving English commander of the war, and the results speak for themselves.

 The COIN campaign conducted by George Carew in Munster following his appointment in 1601 can be instructive.
 He inherited a somewhat difficult position, with his (small number of) forces confined to select castles and walled towns, and with guerrilla bands under James FitzThomas FitzGerald – the Sugan Earl – in control of large amounts of territory.
 Carew tackled the problem in numerous ways, focusing on his strengths and plentiful resources.
 He largely refused to seek out James and his forces for engagement, knowing that such a search would be fruitless and self-defeating.
 Instead, he focused on what siegework he could get away with, whittling away at the forts and castles that the rebels held, while utilising his monetary resources and power of appointment to woo the less hardcore rebels back to the English side.
-His offers and backstage bribery worked incredibly well, bringing in a large number of rebels back to his side, almost leading to the capture of the Sugan Earl in 1600.
+His offers and backstage bribery worked incredibly well, bringing in a large number of rebels, and almost leading to the capture of the Sugan Earl in 1600.
 Select examples of some castles being captured and their garrisons slaughtered inspired many others to give in without a fight.
 More than that, Carew practised good COIN, utilising what intelligence he was able to gather to hit wood-kern’s before they could carry out their own operations, making sure that he always had the element of surprise on his side.
 Mixed in with a little bit of “devastation” policies, Carew quickly caused the previously strong Munster rebellion to collapse completely, effectively ending it as a contest by 1601.

 On top of all that is the shift in COIN as a method of simply defeating insurgents to a form of war designed to shield the local population and win their support.
 “Hearts and minds” and all that.
 Lord Mountjoy was not so concerned with winning the outward support of the native Irish population, but of simply stopping them from enabling rebellions to be borne and to flourish.